semlinker/reactjs-interview-questions/README-en.md

     ```

     And finally it renders to the DOM using `ReactDOM.render()`:
-    最终使用 `ReactDOM.render()` 方法渲染到 DOM：

     ```html
     <div id='login-btn'>Login</div>
     ```

     Whereas a **component** can be declared in several different ways.
 It can be a class with a `render()` method.
 Alternatively, in simple cases, it can be defined as a function.
-In either case, it takes props as an input, and returns an JSX tree as the output:
+In either case, it takes props as an input, and returns a JSX tree as the output:

-    然而一个组件可以以多种不同方式进行声明。它可以是一个含有 `render()` 方法的类。在简单的场景中，它能被定义成函数。在其它场景，它接收 props
-    作为输入，返回 JSX 树作为输出：

     ```javascript
     const Button = ({ onLogin }) =>
       <div id={'login-btn'} onClick={onLogin} />
     ```

-    Then JSX gets transpiled to `React.createElement()` function tree:
+    Then JSX gets transpiled to a `React.createElement()` function tree:

-    接着 JSX 被转译为 `React.createElement()` 函数树：

     ```javascript
     const Button = ({ onLogin }) => React.createElement(